ISC-HEI/HybridProctor/Readme.md

 Plug and play solution to deploy exam and collect answer student via a Mikrotic router.
 Profs just need to plug a USB key containing the exam instructions to the router, it will serve the exams on a webpage.
 Students will connect to the router via wifi to access the instructions and download the source material for the exam.

-At the end, students can submit their work via the webpage, which will be stored on the USB key, ready for the prof.
+At the end, students can submit their work via the webpage, which will be stored on the USB key, ready for the prof. to download using SFTP.

 ## User guide

 1. Plug USB key in router and power up the latter (don't forget to plug in the antenna!).
-1. Connect to it via wifi (**password: remote_exam**).
+1. Connect to it via wifi (**password: toto_1234**).
 1. Connect via sftp to router to change the exam statement html file and optionally the downloadable resources.
 These are located respectively in **/mount_point/html/exam.html** and **/mount_point/html/resources**.
 Don't delete or modify other files in **/mount_point/html/**.
     ```bash
     sftp -P 2222 admin@10.0.0.1